 Not to Defend DOMA

-On 23 February 2011, the United States Department of Justice announced that it will no longer defend DOMA in court.
-The Justice Department has applied this decision to all cases relating to DOMA, including those brought by members of the military and veterans.
-The decision is a major step forward for marriage equality.
-In all DOMA cases, the United States government is now arguing on behalf of lesbian and gay people that laws that treat them differently from everyone else are subject to “heightened scrutiny” under the Constitution and that DOMA is unconstitutional.
+On 23 February 2011, the United States Department of Justice announced that it would no longer defend DOMA in court.
+The Justice Department applied this decision to all cases relating to DOMA, including those brought by members of the military and veterans.
+The decision was a major step forward for marriage equality.
+In all DOMA cases, the United States government would now argue on behalf of lesbian and gay people that laws that treat them differently from everyone else would be subject to “heightened scrutiny” under the Constitution and that DOMA was unconstitutional.

-The Justice Department’s decision arose out of the Gill, Pedersen, and Windsor cases (discussed on our Federal Cases Challenging DOMA page).
-These cases, like the subsequently filed DOMA cases, allege that section 3 of DOMA violates the US Constitution’s Equal Protection clause because it treats legally married gay and lesbian couples differently from legally married heterosexual couples.
+The Justice Department’s decision arose out of the Gill, Pedersen, and Windsor cases.
+These cases, like the subsequently filed DOMA cases, alleged that section 3 of DOMA violated the U.S. Constitution’s Equal Protection clause because it treated legally married gay and lesbian couples differently from legally married heterosexual couples.

-An important issue in deciding the DOMA cases is the standard of review the courts should apply to determine whether DOMA violates the Constitution.
-The courts could apply a more lenient “rational basis” test (which is much easier for a law to pass) or a heightened level of scrutiny (which is much more difficult to pass).
+An important issue in deciding the DOMA cases was the standard of review the courts should apply to determine whether DOMA violated the Constitution.
+The courts could have applied a more lenient “rational basis” test (which is much easier for a law to pass) or a heightened level of scrutiny (which is much more difficult to pass).

-The Justice Department decided to change its position in all the DOMA cases because of the situation it found itself in briefing the Pedersen and Windsor cases, before the Second Circuit.
-Unlike the First Circuit, the Second Circuit has not yet decided the proper standard of review to apply to cases in that circuit.
-Accordingly, the Department of Justice in filing its response to these lawsuits considered itself forced to take a position on the proper standard of review for laws that discriminate against lesbian and gay people.
+The Justice Department decided to change its position in all the DOMA cases because of the situation it found itself in while briefing the Pedersen and Windsor cases before the Second Circuit.
+Unlike the First Circuit, the Second Circuit had not yet decided the proper standard of review to apply to cases in that circuit.
+Accordingly, the Department of Justice, in filing its response to those lawsuits, considered itself forced to take a position on the proper standard of review for laws that discriminate against lesbian and gay people.

 The Justice Department concluded that laws that discriminate against lesbian and gay people should be subject to “heightened scrutiny,” and that Section 3 of DOMA could not satisfy this test.
 Therefore, the Justice Department decided not to defend Section 3 of DOMA in the Pedersen and Windsor cases, and consequently, they would no longer defend section 3 in any of the other federal cases, including Gill.